numbergeneral/numbergeneral.github.io/_posts/2019-12-05-dailycodingproblem07.md

     return temp[n]
 ```

 The idea is to reserve a part of memory to store the solutions of sub-problems and then loop to fill up the list.
-This algorithm has a time complexity of $O(n)$ and keeps the memory complexity of $O(n)$.
+This algorithm has a time complexity of $$O(n)$$ and keeps the memory complexity of $$O(n)$$.
 Thus, it is linear both in regards to time and space complexity.
 {: .text-justify}

 ## The solution